FAQs¶

 In general, NormCap works offline and does not send any data anywhere.

 The only exceptions are optional features, which require accessing resources on the internet.
-In that case, HTTPS request are performed and generate the typical access log data on the target server.
+In that case, HTTPS requests are performed and generate the typical access log data on the target server.

 Those features are: